alleyinteractive/fm-gutenberg/hooks/use-posts/README.md

 # Custom Hooks: usePosts

-A custom React hook to retrieve multiple post's data given a post ID and post type.
+A custom React hook to retrieve multiple posts' data given an array of post IDs and a single post type.

 ## Usage